-Resolution A.787(19), as amended by resolution A.882(21) on Procedures for Port State Control.
+^{} Refer to the Procedures for Port State Control (resolution A.787(19), as amended by resolution A.882(21)).

 OBLIGATIONS OF CONTRACTING GOVERNMENTS/PARTIES

 The following table contains a non-exhaustive list of obligations, including those obligations imposed when a right is exercised.